UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Energy rescission periods give you a legal window to cancel a newly signed utility contract without paying early termination fees.

-• Cancellation timeframes vary by state, commonly lasting three business days, though some states and enrollment methods allow longer windows.
+• Cancellation timeframes vary by state, commonly lasting three federal business days, though some states and enrollment methods allow longer windows.

 • Switching to an environmentally mindful choice is easy when you know how to safely back out of an unfavorable deregulated energy contract.